Dr. Yulia I. Shtareva, Psy.D. | Prov. Licensed Clinical Psychologist in Austin, TX

 Specialties

-Intergenerational and transgenerational trauma (especially political and cultural trauma)
+• Intergenerational and transgenerational trauma (emphasis on political and religious trauma)

 APA Division 056 Trauma Psychology